hydrodog/CPE810J_2016F_Canvas/README.md

 -- Lan Chang

+# WEEK 7

+Add method that can read all grade file, add method that can display single student's grade;

+-- Lan Chang

-Documentations writing  for the project;
-Problem discussions with group members;
+Documentations writing for the project, problem discussions with group members, prepare for the presentation;

--- Tao Feng
+-- Tao Feng, Zeming Wang, Lan Chang